-- 1. Appoint a Chairman. - 2.
-Use the State and National Grange Legislative Booklets as a resource. - 3.
-Become involved, in, and knowledgeable on, local issues.
-Be informed. - 4.
+- 1. Appoint a Chairman. - Use the State and National Grange Legislative Booklets as a resource. - Become involved, in, and knowledgeable on, local issues.
+Be informed - 4.
 Prepare resolutions and send them to county, state, and national representatives both Grange and Government. - 5.
 Publicize legislative activities. - 6.
 Place National Grange legislative materials in a notebook to use as a handy reference. - 7.
 Compile a list of public officials at local, sate and national levels.
 Keep names and addresses available for future contact. - 8.
 Update your Grange.
 Let your Master know you have, and wish to give, a report at every meeting.
-Encourage discussion. - 9.
-Call for action.
-Encourage your Grange to react to an issue by drafting a resolution or letter and sending it to the appropriate public officials and your local newspaper and radio station. - 10.
-Contact other groups with similar interests.
+Encourage discussion. - Call for action.
+Encourage your Grange to react to an issue by drafting a resolution or letter and sending it to the appropriate public officials and your local newspaper and radio station. - Contact other groups with similar interests.
 Organize efforts on specific issues. - 11.
 Follow through on Grange-adopted policy.
 Find out why things have not changed, and learn how they can be changed. - 12.
 Make voter registration a priority.
 Set a goal of having all eligible members of your Grange registered to vote.
 Involve the Grange in non-partisan voter registration drives. - 13.
 Ask public figures to join your Grange.
 This could be the start of a good working relationship. - 14.
 Work with Lecturer to promote a Grange Issues Forum. - 15.
 Work with the Agriculture Committee to promote farm issues; the Information Chairman to publicize the Grange position on issues affecting your community; the Membership Committee to inform potential new members of the legislative interests of your Grange; the Youth/Young Adult Chairman and Junior Leader (or chairman) to encourage young people to become informed and active in public affairs; the Deaf Awareness Chairman to promote effective legislation for deaf and hard of hearing people. - 16.
 Hold a Candidate's Night.
 Invite non-members. - 17.
 Have discussions on Health Care Reform, or have a community wide meeting to discuss the subject. - 18.
 GET INVOLVED!

-2018-2019 Michigan State Grange Officers
+2019-2020 Michigan State Grange Officers

-Master Christopher D. Johnston

-Overseer Sharon Popler

-Lecturer Jacqueline Bishop

-Steward Barbara Castle

-Ass't Steward Bob Persons

-L. Ass't Steward Sandy Persons

-Chaplain Jeffrey Swainston

-Treasurer Kevin Young
+Christopher D. Johnston Master Overseer Sharon Popler Jacqueline Bishop Lecturer Barbara Castle Steward Ass't Steward Bob Persons Sandy Persons L. Ass't Steward Chaplain Jeffrey Swainston Kevin Young Treasurer

 Secretary Peggy Johnston

-Gatekeeper Walter Murphy
+Gatekeeper Randy Cebulski, pro tem

 Ceres Nancy Swainston

 Pomona MaryBeth Bower

-Flora Tricia Eidsmoe
+Pomona MaryBeth Bower Flora Tricia Eidsmoe

 Exec.
 Comm.
 Ron Ely, Dale Moore, Doris Felton

 Pianist Kevin Young

+FAMILY ACTIVITIES

-FAMILY ACTIVITIES Tom Smith, Co-Director 816 4th Street, Three Rivers, MI 49093 Tel: 269-858-8305
+Tom Smith, Co-Director 816 4th Street, Three Rivers, MI 49093 tnbjohnston@gmail.com